IGBC/Blog/content/Blog/DRAFT Arch.md

 **Final remarks:**
 For the last month, with the exception of few quirks, Arch has been a reliable Linux platform.
 I have had numerous issues with my system over the last weeks, however all of them can be traced to the gnome desktop environment I am using.
 Arch provides a high degree of control of your system, providing you are willing to accept systemD at the core.
 For me personally I am willing to overlook the issues I raised about AUR to keep that level of control, and the well packaged core.
 However one thing I cannot look past is Gnome.
 That gets uninstalled tonight.

-There are many things I left undiscussed here, and I may revisit this topic, or ammend this article later, however for now I will leave one trick I did not yet try.
+There are many things I left undiscussed here, and I may revisit this topic, or amend this article later, however for now I will leave one trick I did not yet try.
 [This](https://gist.github.com/XenGi/39c1e8b023fe5bee7c924258367cd633) is the Arch kernel update survival kit, which keeps your system running properly after a kernel update.